20 Reasons to Love Our Location

 1. The view.

 Our backyard is the shoreline of Lake Michigan, and our Great Lake provides some pretty amazing views.
 Think Western Heritage classes on the beach.
 Lake views from the labs.
-For those people unfamiliar with Lake Michigan, let’s get one thing straight: Lake Michigan is 118 miles from east to west, so you don’t see the other side.
+For those people unfamiliar with Lake Michigan, let’s get one thing straight: Lake Michigan spans 118 miles from east to west, so you don’t see the other side.
 “It’s like being on the ocean,” says Carthage graduate and now admissions representative Rob Schiferl.
 We’ve even got windsurfing.

 2. Sunrises from your dorm room

 Post your favorite dorm room sunrise to Instagram — our students do it all the time.
 Many of our dorm rooms feature lake views.
 “I love waking up in the morning with the sun shining off the lake,” said biology and neuroscience major Ann O’Leary.
 “Nothing compares to the view in the morning.”

 3. The sound of waves as you study

 Don’t just look at Lake Michigan.
 Listen to it.
 Alumni often remark that they miss the sound of Lake Michigan — both the roar of the waves on windy days, and the lapping of water against the rocks on calm days.
 It’s the perfect background music for studying, napping, talking with friends, or serious contemplation about your future.
 “I can sit on the rocks and listen to the waves and forget about any worries or cares that I have in life,” said theatre major Mitchell Windorf.